trayio/falafel/README.md

 ### Request (`message_request`)

 This is a HTTP trigger message, forwarded by the tray platform to the connector.
+It comes in to the `request.js.` file.

-It can be declared like so:
+This can be declared like so:

 ```js
 module.exports = {